The impact of the diagonals of polynomial forms on limit theorems with long memory: Statement of the main results

-\begin{Rem} If the noises $\epsilon_i$'s are Gaussian, then the normalized partial sum considered in Theorem \ref{Thm:general prod chaos} \ref{Thm:general prod volt} and \ref{Thm:general prod mixed} belongs to a Wiener chaos of finite order.
-There is a rich literature on obtaining Berry-Esseen type quantitative limit theorems for elements on Wiener chaos.
-For the case where the limit is Gaussian, see the monograph \citet{nourdin:peccati:2012:normal} and the references therein; for the case where the limit belongs to higher-order Wiener chaos, see \citet{davydov:martynova:1987:limit}, \citet{breton:2006:convergence} and \citet{nourdin:poly:2013:convergence}.
-The case where $\epsilon_i$'s are non-Gaussian may also be treated using techniques from \citet{nourdin:peccati:2010:invariance}.
+considered in Theorem~\ref{Thmgeneralprodchaos} \ref{Thmgeneralprodvolt} and \ref{Thmgeneralprodmixed} belongs to a Wiener chaos of finite order.
+There is a rich literature on obtaining Berry--Esseen type quantitative limit theorems for elements on Wiener chaos.
+For the case where the limit is Gaussian, see the monograph \cite{nourdinpeccati2012normal} and the references therein; for the case where the limit belongs to higher-order Wiener chaos, see \cite{davydovmartynova1987limit,breton2006convergence} and \cite{nourdinpoly2013convergence}.
+The case where $\varepsilon_i$'s are non-Gaussian may also be treated using techniques from \cite{nourdinpeccati2010invariance}.

 The quantitative results mentioned above, however, seem not directly applicable to the limit theorems considered here.
 This is because, as it will be clear in the proofs of these theorems, $\frac{1}{A(N)}\sum_{n=1}^{[Nt]}X(n)$ does not have a ``clean'' structure as that considered in the works mentioned above.
 In particular, the decomposition of $\frac{1}{A(N)}\sum_{n=1}^{[Nt]}X(n)$ yields many terms.
 Some of the quantitative results mentioned above may be applicable to the terms which contribute to the limit, but there are other terms in the decomposition which converge in $L^2(\Omega)$ to zero.
 How to deal with these degenerate terms is an open problem. \end{Rem}